Update on 30 Sep, 22

 It is mandatory for the candidate to score 40% marks in each subject from both the groups and 50% of total marks to pass.
 If the candidate gives the exam for both the groups together then the average for both the groups will be taken and not for one group alone.

-The curriculum includes training in advance features of Microsoft Office components like MS Access, MS Excel, Core Banking Solution (CBS), Computer Assisted Auditing Techniques (CAAT), Office automation application and IT security etc.
+The curriculum includes training in advanced features of Microsoft Office components like MS Access, MS Excel, Core Banking Solution (CBS), Computer Assisted Auditing Techniques (CAAT), Office automation application and IT security, etc.

 The time duration of training is 100 hours (which means around 1 week) and should be compulsorily executed by the candidate.

-Just like lawyers have to register themselves at the BAR council for practising law, same as CA has to register at Institute of Chartered Accountants of India (ICAI).
+Just like lawyers have to register themselves at the BAR council for practicing law, the same as CA has to register at the Institute of Chartered Accountants of India (ICAI).
 After completion of Intermediate Level, Final, and 100 hours training of ITT one can register at the ICAI.
 After registering one can use the title ‘Chartered Accountant’ before their name.

-Chartered Accountants work in private practice or in the accounts department of firms and organisations.
+Chartered Accountants work in private practice or in the accounts department of firms and organizations.
 The range of work in the private sector varies enormously according to the size and place of practice.

 CA opens wide opportunities for aspirants according to their ability and talent.
-Several organizations today happily welcomes the CA with a huge choice of careers ahead to explore their potential.
-Candidates can easily expect their jobs in top recruiting companies of the world like TATA Company, Reliance Industries, Aditya Birla Sun Rise, SBI Bank etc.
+Several organizations today happily welcome the CA with a huge choice of careers ahead to explore their potential.
+Candidates can easily expect their jobs in top recruiting companies of the world like TATA Company, Reliance Industries, Aditya Birla Sun Rise, SBI Bank, etc.

-An average salary which is offered to Chartered Accountant is around Rs 7.36 Lakh per annum (approx) in the latest campus placement programme of ICAI, and the highest pay reaching to Rs 24.64 Lakh per annum (approx).
+An average salary which is offered to Chartered Accountants is around Rs 7.36 Lakh per annum (approx) in the latest campus placement program of ICAI, and the highest pay reaching Rs 24.64 Lakh per annum (approx).